Q&A with Wilder Winner Noel Maghathe

 Artists draw inspiration from many places including the environment that surrounds them.
 The opportunity for a change of scenery can prove especially valuable.
 At the Art Academy of Cincinnati the Stephen H. Wilder Traveling Scholarship provides just that, affording art students of all disciplines the chance to explore the world around them as fuel for their creative expression.

-Noel Maghathe is a Mixed Palestinian American artist and graduate of the Art Academy of Cincinnati.
+Noel Maghathe is a Mixed Palestinian American artist and graduate of the Art Academy.
 Dedicated to radical gender and identity politics, Maghathe uses performance, photography, sculpture, and installation to advance socially conscious dialogues centering queer voices.

 Check out a Q&A with Maghathe below to learn more about Noel’s experience traveling on the Wilder Scholarship.

-Q: You were one of last year’s recipients of the Wilder Traveling Award.
+Q: You were one of last year’s recipients of the Wilder Traveling Scholarship.
 Where did you go and how did you use this award to continue your practice and research?

 Q: Can you share with us your experience in Palestine?

-Q: How did that experience change your work?
+Q: How did your experience in Palestine change your work?

 It changed the way I thought of art making and what it can impact.